-- 3.6 The Chief Executive acts as the figurehead for implementing the risk management process by making a clear, public and personal commitment to making it work and by signing the Annual Governance Statement. - 3.7 Implementation of the risk management process has been delegated to the Head of Governance who works closely with the Senior Auditor and the Corporate Management Team to ensure risk action plans are implemented.
-Should the Head of Governance feel action is inadequate, then this would be reported to the Audit Committee for resolution. - 3.8 The Council's Corporate Management Team meets annually to review the Council's strategic risks as identified on the Council's strategic risk register, and identify any new risks that may prevent the Council from achieving its long-term corporate objectives. - 3.9 Each Corporate Director and their designated Heads of Service have responsibility for risk management within their own area of operations.
-They are best placed to understand the risks that are specific to their officers' day-to-day duties. - 3.10 Corporate Directors and their Heads of Service will; - ◆ Fulfil their statutory and organisational obligations for the management of risk within the workplace; - ♦ Ensure that regular risk assessments are undertaken within their teams as directed by the Head of Governance; - Foster a culture of risk awareness in their teams; - ♦ Ensure that staff have access to the relevant policies, procedures and guidelines to facilitate safe practice and to minimise risk; and - ♦ Identify staff risk management awareness and other training for professional and personal development.
+- 3.4 The Chief Executive acts as the figurehead for implementing the risk management process by making a clear, public and personal commitment to making it work and by signing the Annual Governance Statement. - 3.5 Implementation of the risk management process has been delegated to the Head of Governance who works closely with the Senior Auditor and the Corporate Management Team to ensure risk action plans are implemented.
+Should the Head of Governance feel action is inadequate, then this would be reported to the Audit Committee for resolution. - 3.6 The Council's Corporate Management Team meets annually to review the Council's strategic risks as identified on the Council's strategic risk register, and identify any new risks that may prevent the Council from achieving its long-term corporate objectives. - 3.7 Service Directors and Heads of Service have responsibility for risk management within their own area of operations.
+They are best placed to understand the risks that are specific to their officers' day-to-day duties. - 3.8 Service Directors and Heads of Service will; - ◆ Fulfil their statutory and organisational obligations for the management of risk within the workplace; - ♦ Ensure that regular risk assessments are undertaken within their teams as directed by the Head of Governance;

+- Foster a culture of risk awareness in their teams: - Ensure that staff have access to the relevant policies, procedures and guidelines to facilitate safe practice and to minimise risk; and - Identify staff risk management awareness and other training for professional and personal development.